elucian/bee/syntax/composite.md

 Bee uses composite types to ...

 * define data types using "def" and "<:"
-* declare constants using "con" and ":="
+* declare constants using "def" and ":="
 * declare variables using "new" and ":="
 * declare parameters using "<:", "@:" or ":="